-We understand some of the challenges that mobility of service life can bring, and we look forward to working with you to ensure a smooth transition for your Child/Young Person coming into or moving on from our School or Early Years setting.
+We understand some of the challenges that mobility of service life can bring and we look forward to working with you to ensure a smooth transition for your Child/Young Person coming into or moving on from our School or Early Years setting.
 Please get in touch with us as soon as you can so we can work with you to ensure the transition is as smooth as possible.

 Highland Council have proudly committed to the Armed Forces Covenant and as such support our Armed Forces community.
 There is a dedicated Highland Council partnership, The Military Liaison Group (Education), often referred to as "The MLG" which has been formed to promote and ensure the equity and equality for your Children and Young People within an educational context.

 Visit the Highland Council Armed Forces Families Website for lots of helpful information and support for both families and Educators.
 The Enrolment page may be particularly helpful.
-Please get in touch with your child's named person or the Headteacher if you have any concerns or if you would prefer, contact the MLG (Education) lead here.